fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 This is a rarely discussed but crucial perspective. **The TPS of a real-world ZK-Rollup system is actually more limited by this module, rather than proving speed or gas limitations discussed above**.

 To support a large number of users and assets, we need the Merkle Tree to have a certain depth.
 Assuming we are using a binary dense account_balance merkle tree as follows, and we intend to support 1 Million users and 1000 types of assets, then the depth of the merkle tree is required to be 30.
-Suppose each transaction will cause updates on 5-10 leaf nodes, then there'll be ~200 hash calculations in total.
+Suppose each transaction will cause 5-10 times of verifications on the merkle proofs, then there'll be ~200 hash calculations in total.

 ![](/images/account_merkle_tree.png)